Help Identify the Next Bishop of Chelmsford

 - What else would you like to tell us?

-The Appointment Secretaries for the Archbishops and the Prime Minister will also be holding meetings at the end of June and beginning of July with representatives of the Church and the communities we serve to hear people’s views to inform their advice to the Crown Nominations Commission.
+At the end of June and beginning of July the Appointment Secretary for the Archbishops and the Appointment Secretary for the Prime Minister met with representatives of the Church and the communities we serve to hear people’s views to inform their advice to the Crown Nominations Commission.

 The Chelmsford Vacancy in See process takes place in unprecedented circumstances because of the coronavirus pandemic.
 The response of the Church of England in Essex and East London gives us huge confidence in our collective capability to make this a success.

-Our church buildings are closed but the response of our churches has been compassionate, imaginative and energetic.
+Our church buildings have been closed but the response of our churches has been compassionate, imaginative and energetic.
 We have seen the Holy Spirit at work through new ways of worship and service to our communities.
+This has also been evident in the public consultation and the 1,000 responses we received from people, churches and groups across the diocese

-- The coronavirus pandemic and our recovery from it as a church and in our communities must be central to our thinking and discussions about the new Bishop of Chelmsford and the landscape that they will serve in
+The coronavirus pandemic and our recovery from it as a church and in our communities must also be central to our thinking and discussions about the new Bishop of Chelmsford and the landscape that they will serve in.

 Is there anything wrong with this page?